Tamilkumaran17/Photo-Management-App/README.md

 ## Overview

-    Welcome to the Gallery Project!
+    Welcome to the Photo management app!
 This application is designed to display a collection of photos in a grid layout with a responsive and user-friendly interface.
 Users can view photos, navigate to detailed views, and add new photos.
 The project is built using React.js and utilizes various features to enhance the user experience.

 ## Features